JWST/MIRI-MRS view of the metal-poor galaxy CGCG 007-025: the spatial location of PAHs and very highly ionized gas: Methodology

 \subsection{Extended ionized gas and PAH emission}

 To characterize the extended emission of the ionized gas at the spaxel level, we used an approach similar to the one described in \citet{mingozzi2025ApJ...985..253M}.
 We used a combination of a Gaussian profile and a 1-degree polynomial --to account for emission-line and surrounding continuum emission-- within a $\pm10^3$ km/s window around each line of interest.
-We fit the emission lines listed in Table \ref{tab:linelist}.
+We fit the emission lines listed in Table \ref{tab:fluxes}.

-To characterize the extension of the PAH emission, we focus our analysis on the 11.3 \mm~bump --the brightest and only visible PAH feature (see Section \ref{sec:resultsint}).
-We created a sliced cube (from the original channel 2 cube) of $\pm10^4$ km/s around this feature and applied a moving median smooth filter over 71 spectral pixels to reduce the noise on the bump \citep[similarly to][]{hunt2025arXiv250809251H}, since this feature appears especially weak when using individual spaxels.
+To characterize the extension of the PAH emission, we focus our analysis on the 11.3 \mm~bump --the brightest PAH feature present in this object (see Section \ref{sec:resultsint}).
+We created a sliced cube (from the original channel 2 cube) of $\pm10^4$ km/s around this feature and applied a moving median smooth filter over 71 spectral pixels to reduce the noise on the bump \citep[similarly to][]{hunt2025ApJ...993...84H}, since this feature appears especially weak when using individual spaxels.
 After smoothing, we modeled the spectra using a combination of a 1-degree polynomial and a Drude profile \citep[the standardized profile for PAH emission, see][]{draine2007ApJ...657..810D}.